 In semi-arid and arid desert systems, biological soil crusts (BSC) provide soil stability, seed protection, and increase nutrients and water to plants.
 We don’t really know if restoration techniques that disturb biological soil crusts impact the success of projects.
 I asked managers if they thought BSC condition in post-wildfire projects is important and I conducted a preliminary greenhouse study to see if disturbing BSC impacted establishment of common restoration grasses and wildflowers.
 Most managers were not interested in BSC condition.
 Our greenhouse results suggest BSC disturbance may affect plant establishment, and follow-up field studies can be recommended.

 Whitcomb, Hilary Louise, "Bridging Post-Wildfire Communication Gaps between Managers, Researchers, and Local Communities, including a Biological Soil Crust Case Study" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5994.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .